Asymptotic multipartite version of the Alon-Yuster theorem: Introduction

 \subsection{Motivation}

 One of the celebrated results of extremal graph theory is the theorem of Hajnal and Szemer\'edi on tiling simple graphs with vertex-disjoint copies of a given complete graph $K_k$ on $k$ vertices.
 Let $G$ be a simple graph with vertex-set $V(G)$ and edge-set $E(G)$.
 We denote by $\deg_G(v)$, or simply $\deg(v)$, the degree of a vertex $v\in V(G)$ and we denote by $\delta(G)$ the minimum degree of the graph $G$.
-For a graph $H$, we say that $G$ has a \textdef{perfect $H$-tiling} (also a \textdef{perfect $H$-factor} or \textdef{perfect $H$-packing}) if there is a subgraph of $G$ that consists of $\lfloor|V(G)|/|V(H)|\rfloor$ vertex-disjoint copies of $H$.
+For a graph $H$ such that $|V(H)|$ divides $|V(G)|$, we say that $G$ has a \textdef{perfect $H$-tiling} (also a \textdef{perfect $H$-factor} or \textdef{perfect $H$-packing}) if there is a subgraph of $G$ that consists of $|V(G)|/|V(H)|$ vertex-disjoint copies of $H$.

-The theorem of Hajnal and Szemer\'edi can be then stated in the following way: \begin{thm}[Hajnal, Szemer\'edi~\cite{HSz}] If $G$ is a graph on $n$ vertices and $\delta(G)\geq (k-1)n/k$, then $G$ has a perfect $K_k$-tiling. \end{thm} The case of $k=3$ was first proven by Corr\'adi and Hajnal~\cite{CH} before the general case.
+The theorem of Hajnal and Szemer\'edi can be then stated in the following way: \begin{thm}[Hajnal, Szemer\'edi~\cite{HSz}] If $G$ is a graph on $n$ vertices, $k\mid n$, and $\delta(G)\geq (k-1)n/k$, then $G$ has a perfect $K_k$-tiling. \end{thm} The case of $k=3$ was first proven by Corr\'adi and Hajnal~\cite{CH} before the general case.
 The original proof in~\cite{HSz} was relatively long and intricate.
 A shorter proof was provided later by Kierstead and Kostochka~\cite{KK}.
+Kierstead, Kostochka, Mydlarz and Szemer\'edi~\cite{KKMSz} improved this proof and gave a fast algorithm for finding $K_k$-tilings in $n$-vertex graphs with minimum degree at least $(k-1)n/k$.

-The question of finding a minimum-degree condition for the existence of a perfect $H$-tiling in the case when $H$ is not a clique and $n$ obeys some divisibility conditions was first considered by Alon and Yuster~\cite{AY}: \begin{thm}[Alon, Yuster~\cite{AY}] Let $H$ be a graph with chromatic number $k$ and let $\gamma>0$.
-If $n$ is large enough and $G$ is a graph on $n$ vertices with $\delta(G)\geq (k-1)n/k+\gamma n$, then $G$ has a perfect $H$-tiling. \end{thm} Koml\'os, S\'ark\"ozy and Szemer\'edi~\cite{KSSz01} removed the $\gamma n$ term from the minimum degree condition and replaced it with a constant that depends only on~$H$.
+The question of finding a minimum-degree condition for the existence of a perfect $H$-tiling in the case when $H$ is not a clique and $n$ obeys some divisibility conditions was first considered by Alon and Yuster~\cite{AY}: \begin{thm}[Alon, Yuster~\cite{AY}] Let $H$ be an $h$-vertex graph with chromatic number $k$ and let $\gamma>0$.
+If $n$ is large enough, $h\mid n$ and $G$ is a graph on $n$ vertices with $\delta(G)\geq (k-1)n/k+\gamma n$, then $G$ has a perfect $H$-tiling. \end{thm} Koml\'os, S\'ark\"ozy and Szemer\'edi~\cite{KSSz01} removed the $\gamma n$ term from the minimum degree condition and replaced it with a constant that depends only on~$H$.